 Now, we’re at a turning point.
-President Biden ran on the most ambitious climate platform in U.S. history, and he has taken swift action to undo Trump’s damage and get us back on the right track.
-He has proposed a sweeping plan to rebuild our country’s infrastructure in a way that advances climate and environmental justice.
-At the same time, the Biden administration has allowed polluting projects like the Dakota Access Pipeline to continue operating.
+President Biden ran and won on the most ambitious climate platform in U.S. history, and he has taken swift action to undo Trump’s damage and get us back on the right track.

 What is Earthjustice doing to help reach our climate goals?

 Earthjustice is working in the U.S. and around the world to move towards a pollution-free, 100% clean energy future.
 In this transition, we are working to ensure climate solutions benefit the communities that have borne the brunt of pollution.